-In 2017, the tug was phased out of active service.
-And was "laid up" indefinitely.
+In 2017, the tug was phased out of active service, and was "laid up."

 Powered by two, sixteen cylinder, EMD 16-645-E7 diesel engines.
 Turning two, cast steel, fixed pitch, propellers.
-She is a twin screw tug, rated at 5,600 horsepower.
+She was a twin screw tug, rated at 5,600 horsepower.

-Her electrical service is provided by one, 150kW Marathon 431RSL4812 generator set.
+Her electrical service was provided by one, 150kW Marathon 431RSL4812 generator set.
 And, one Suncoast Electric Motor Sevice 431RSL generator set.
 The tug's capacities are 101,442 gallons of fuel.